Manasa123-svg/SQL-Retail-sales-analysis-project/README.md

 ##
 **Project Title**: Retail Sales Analysis

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project focuses on analyzing retail sales data using SQL to gain actionable business insights.
+The objective is to design and query a structured database containing sales transactions, product information, customer details, and inventory records.
+By applying advanced SQL techniques—including subqueries, window functions, grouping, and aggregations—the project identifies key sales trends, top-performing products, customer purchasing behavior, and store performance metrics.The analysis helps retail businesses make data-driven decisions, optimize inventory, improve customer targeting, and increase profitability.
+This project demonstrates the power of SQL in real-world business intelligence and reporting.

 ## Objectives